Irritable Bowel Syndrome (IBS)Skip to the navigation

 Medicines that may be used to treat severe diarrhea that does not improve with home treatment include:

-- Antidiarrheals, including diphenoxylate (such as Lomotil) and loperamide (such as Imodium), which slow intestinal movements.
+- Antidiarrheals, including atropine and diphenoxylate (such as Lomotil) and loperamide (such as Imodium).

-- Bile acid binding agents, including cholestyramine (such as Questran), which prevent bile acids from stimulating the colon, slowing the passage of stools and relieving diarrhea.
+- Bile acid binding agents, including cholestyramine (such as Prevalite).

 The following medicines may be used for long-term pain and cramping:

-- Antidepressants, including desipramine (such as Norpramin), which in low doses can help with pain caused by IBS
+- Antidepressants, including desipramine (such as Norpramin).
+In low doses, they can help with pain caused by IBS.

 The following medicines may be used if your IBS causes you to have anxiety or depression:

-A wide range of other therapies has been used to treat irritable bowel syndrome (IBS).
-Treatment methods that help you better cope with stress can help reduce symptoms.
+A wide range of other treatments can be used to treat irritable bowel syndrome (IBS).

 Some kinds of psychological treatment may help with IBS symptoms.
-These treatments include cognitive-behavioral therapy, psychotherapy, and hypnosis.2
+These treatments include cognitive-behavioral therapy, psychotherapy, and hypnosis.footnote 6

 - Cognitive-behavioral therapy (CBT).
-Positive thinking with CBT has been shown to help with IBS symptoms.2
+Stopping negative thoughts with CBT has been shown to help with IBS symptoms.footnote 6

 - Psychotherapy.
-Psychotherapy and psychological therapy have been shown to help people with IBS more than doing nothing.2
+Psychotherapy and psychological therapy have been shown to help people who have IBS more than doing nothing.footnote 6

 - Hypnosis.
-Hypnosis has also been shown to help with IBS symptoms.2
+Hypnosis has also been shown to help with IBS symptoms.footnote 6

-Because IBS is so different for each person and because no medicines have been proven to work really well for IBS, many people try alternative or complementary treatments.
-Some of these treatments have been studied and some have not.
-The evidence to support their use varies as much as the evidence seen when medicines for IBS are studied.
+IBS is different for each person, and no medicines have been proved to work really well for IBS.
+So people often try alternative or complementary treatments.
+Some of these treatments have been studied, and some have not.

-- Herbal therapies, including Ayurvedic medicine and Chinese herbal medicine, may improve the symptoms of IBS.
-This has been shown in many studies of herbal therapy for IBS.6
+- Herbal therapies, such as Ayurvedic medicine and Chinese herbal medicine, may improve the symptoms of IBS.
+This has been shown in many studies of herbal therapy for IBS.footnote 9

 - Acupuncture is used as a treatment for IBS.
-But the effectiveness of acupuncture in treating IBS is still unknown.5
+But how well it works to treat IBS is still unknown.footnote 10

 - Peppermint oil has also been used to treat IBS.
-Studies have shown that peppermint oil works to improve IBS symptoms by preventing cramps and spasms in the intestines.2
+Studies have shown that peppermint oil works to improve IBS symptoms by preventing cramps and spasms in the intestines.footnote 6

 - Aloe is commonly used for IBS, especially IBS with constipation.
 There is currently no evidence for the use of aloe as an effective treatment for IBS.

-- Ginger has been used to treat nausea and has been studied as a treatment for nausea caused by seasickness and surgery.
-It is not known how well ginger helps in IBS.
+- Ginger has been used to treat nausea.
+It has been studied as a treatment for nausea caused by seasickness and surgery.
+It isn't known how well ginger helps in IBS.

 - Helpful bacteria, called probiotics, may help with IBS symptoms.
-Studies show that a supplement with a combination of types (called strains) of bacteria probably helps more than just one type.
-But more research is needed.2
+In one study, people with IBS who took a daily pill containing the bacteria Bifidobacterium bifidum had fewer symptoms after 1 month compared with people who took a placebo pill.
+And almost half of the people taking the probiotic had what they considered "adequate" relief of symptoms.footnote 11 Other studies show that a supplement with a combination of types (called strains) of bacteria probably helps more than just one type.
+But more research is needed.footnote 6

 Other Places To Get Help